nikitagusarov/website_source/content/en/post/2021-08-26-introduction/index.md

 {{< figure src="/images/grenoble_night.png" >}}

 My work is primarily focused on exploration of the performances of *Discrete Choice Models* (DCM) in modelling individual behaviour.
-This is a rather breathtaking topic, because of its interdisciplinarity.
+This is a rather breathtaking topic, because of its interdisciplinary nature.
 I have to deal at the same time with different techniques from quite distant fields, among which:

 - *Statistics*